 Since its launch in 2007, Amazon Kindle has changed how we read books.
-Each month billions of pages are read on Kindle devices worldwide, with over 21 billion read in the UK on average during summer alone, with the most popular genre being fiction.
+Each month billions of pages are read on Kindle devices worldwide, with 129 billion pages read already this year.

 But which Kindle device is right for you?
-We have an impressive portfolio with something for everyone, which includes the first-ever colour Kindle, a reimagined Kindle Scribe, the fastest Kindle Paperwhite to date, and our most affordable Kindle device.
+We have an impressive portfolio of models with something for everyone, including a lower-priced Kindle Colorsoft model, a reimagined Kindle Scribe, and the fastest Kindle Paperwhite to date..

 Below, you’ll find a brief overview of some of our Kindle devices to help you make that decision.